danielbodnar/awesome-stars/README.md

 ## architecture

+- [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 - [oskardudycz/ArchitectureWeekly](https://github.com/oskardudycz/ArchitectureWeekly) - Architecture Weekly - links and resources to boost your knowledge and developer skills
 - [honzaap/Systemizer](https://github.com/honzaap/Systemizer) - A system design tool that allows you to simulate data flow of distributed systems.
 - [go-kratos/kratos](https://github.com/go-kratos/kratos) - Your ultimate Go microservices framework for the cloud-native era.